UMassCDS/PubScraper/README.md

 -I then apply a weighting to the scores and it outputs a ranked list based on probability that includes the entire citation and hyperlink to paper.

+## Questions
+- Why use Selenium -> screenshot -> OCR, rather than text retrieval from the PubMed APIs?
+- Did you consider using a database (SQL) or search index system (Elasticsearch)?
+- Did you run into any challenges or limitations with using the PubMed APIs?
+(Some of their guidelines seem fairly restrictive, see https://www.ncbi.nlm.nih.gov/pmc/tools/oai/)

+## TODO
+- [ ] Python packaging best practices: dependency lists, installation instructions
+- [ ] Standardize data formats (use well-formed CSV, JSON, data structures, rather than ad-hoc text files)
+- [ ] Data pipeline documentation
+- [ ] Automate data pipelines to run on a schedule or prompted by user input